OpenLMIS/openlmis-ref-distro/docs/source/conventions/performance.rst

 Summary:

-- you can define multiple execution definitions for the same scenario, so the first might give us the basic performance characteristics, the second might be a stress test.
+- You can define multiple execution definitions for the same scenario, so the first might give us the basic performance characteristics, the second might be a stress test.
 - By default the tests defined in the `execution` block are run in parallel.
   This can be changed to by ran sequential with `sequential: true`.
-- choose a reasonable number of concurrent users.
+- Choose a reasonable number of concurrent users.
 Typically less than a dozen is enough.
-- choose a reasonable time to hold the test for.
+- Choose a reasonable time to hold the test for.
 Typically 1-2 minutes is enough, and no more than 5 minutes unless justifiable.
-- remember that we don't have a performance testing infrastructure in place that can concurrently send requests to our application from multiple hosts.
+- Remember that we don't have a performance testing infrastructure in place that can concurrently send requests to our application from multiple hosts.
   OpenLMIS performance testing typically only requires the most basic stress testing.